centreon/centreon-documentation/en/integrations/plugin-packs/procedures/hardware-storage-purestorage-snmp.md

 ## Prerequisites

-#### Equipment configuration
+### Configuration Pure Storage Equipment

-In order to supervise your Pure Storage Arrays, the SNMP v2 must be configured.
+In order to monitor your Pure Storage equipments the SNMP v2 must be configured.

+### Network flow

-Communication must be possible on UDP port 161 from the supervision collector to your equipments.
+Communication must be possible on UDP port 161 from the Centreon Collector to the supervised Pure Storage equipment.

 ## Installation